d-bev/d-bev/README.md

 I’m currently working on:
   - a VM (based in C++) that was a class project
   - Getting a tech-related job
-  - Strengthening my programming skills
+  - Strengthening my programming skills, especially object-oriented

 I’m currently learning:
   - threeJS graphics